 Laws and regulations

-Many countries, states and other (maritime) entities are developing or have developed laws and/or regulations on cyber security.
+Many countries, states and other (maritime) entities are developing or have developed laws and/or regulations on cyber resilience.
 Implementing measures set out in this Guideline will, in most cases, contribute to meeting local, regional, or global laws and regulations but users of this Guideline should make sure laws and regulations do not conflict with the guidance offered in this guidance.

 Principles and Best practices